wilburc/wilburc.github.io/_portfolio/ankishare.md

 Going in, I prepared a list of questions and tasks for students to complete. **We defined success based on how quickly and easily they could perform these tasks**.
 Watching even the most confident and tech-savvy students struggle with the simplest of tasks was definitely a reality check for us.

 - **Ambiguous terminology in our copy**.
 For example, students didn’t know if “author” referred to the student who made the deck or the professor who wrote the textbook that the cards are based off of.
 We started including this in our surveys, to decide on which nomenclature to use.
 - **The interface was confusing** to some.
 The most eye-opening to me was when we had a case of a <a href='https://www.nngroup.com/articles/illusion-of-completeness/'>false floor</a>.
 The student selected her filter fields, and the content appeared below the fold.
-She never noticed that it was there, and stared blankly back at me.
+They thought it never loaded, and gave me a “your thing is broken” look.
-- **Clutter on the filter** was brought up many times, and hindered our testers’ ability to quickly locate a given deck — especially since many course names were similar
+- **Clutter on the filter** was brought up many times, and hindered our testers’ ability to quickly locate a given deck — especially since many course names were similar.

 Fortunately, the high-level concept of our product (“It’s basically a Dropbox for Anki decks”) was easily understood and clear.
 Students realized the value and basic workflow/functionality of the product.